bitprj/devrel/IMC/chatbot/Chatbot.md

 As you can see, the advantages of a chatbot are far-reaching.
 Let's start creating our own from the place the researchers and pioneers of Natural language understanding (NLU) started. **Curiosity**.

-For this example, we will be using Google's **DialogFlow**

 ### What is Google Dialogflow?

+For this tutorial, we will be using Google's **DialogFlow**.
 DialogFlow is a powerful NLU API that was acquired and is now developed by Google.
 It gives users new ways to interact with your product by building engaging voice and text-based conversational interfaces, such as voice apps and chatbots, powered by AI.
 You can connect with users on your website, mobile app, Google Assistant, Amazon Alexa, Facebook Messenger, and other popular platforms and devices.

 What makes DialogFlow so useful and popular: